PriyankaSDaida/kids-class-chore-tracker/README.md

 Leo the Lion 🦁 is your mascot, cheering kids on every step of the way.

-> 💡 **Everything runs in your browser.** No account needed, no server, no data sent anywhere — 100% local storage.
+> 💡 **Supabase Backend Synced.** Includes secure authentication, live data syncing across devices with Supabase, and offline PWA support!

 ---